Travel guide

 eSIM for Krakow: internet from the airport and GBs for your getaway

-Internet in Krakow with eSIM: The essentials
+Internet in Krakow with eSIM: the essentials

-An eSIM for Krakow is a data plan that you install on your mobile phone before your trip and that connects to local Polish networks as soon as you arrive.
-You don't need to remove your Spanish SIM card: the eSIM coexists with it as a second profile, so you keep your number for WhatsApp and data calls while browsing with the Polish tariff.
+An eSIM for Krakow is a data plan that you install on your mobile before your trip and that connects to local Polish networks as soon as you arrive.
+You don't need to remove your Spanish card: the eSIM coexists with it as a second profile, so you keep your number for WhatsApp and data calls while browsing with the Polish tariff.

 eSIM for Krakow: internet from the airport and GB for your getaway